Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Numerical approach

 The diffusive behaviour of the weight function $\Omega$ can be best demonstrated by considering the evolution of the mean of $\vert\Omega\vert^{2}$.
 We have $d\Omega=g\Omega dW_{t}$ and hence $d\Omega^{*}=g^{*}\Omega^{*}dW_{t}$ such that, using Ito's lemma

 and so

 which indicates that the mean square modulus of $\Omega$ increases monotonically, whatever choice of function $g$ is made.
-This result is illustrated schematically in Figure \ref{fig:-evolution.-}: the mean of $\Omega$ is unity for all $t$, but its increasing mean square modulus suggests that the distribution of $\Omega$ spreads out.
-As a consequence, the extraction of the statistical properties of the problem will require an ever larger number of realisations as $t$ increases.
+The mean of $\Omega$ is unity for all $t$, but its increasing mean square modulus suggests that the distribution of $\Omega$ broadens as $t$ increases.
+As a consequence, the accurate extraction of the statistical properties of the dynamics will require more realisations for larger $t$.
 This is the price to pay, it seems, for the taming of the instabilities in the original SDE.